Mastercard Contactless Payment in Kyiv Metro

 MASTERCARD & KYIV METRO

-The Kyiv Metro is a rapid transit system that is the mainstay of Kiev's public transport.
-Daily ridership - 1.32 million (2016), annual ridership 484.56 million (2016)
+The Kyiv Metro is a rapid transit system serving as the backbone of Kyiv’s public transportation, with a daily ridership of 1.32 million and an annual ridership of 484.56 million (as of 2016)

 PROJECT ROLES